 Coledale Stables Holiday Home enjoys the sophisticated, contemporary feel and offers luxurious touches you’re sure to love.
 The open plan living area is an incredibly inviting space, while the stylish ceiling-suspended wood burner is a vibrant statement piece, which gives the room an instant wow factor, and provides a colourful talking point.

 Suitable for: friends, families, couples (no babies or infants).

 Ideal for: cultural and active breaks, including fishing, golf and mountain biking.

 What to do nearby: enjoy a castle visit to Floors Castle (a short walk away), or try Manderston or Abbotsford, the former home of Sir Walter Scott, within around 30 minutes’ drive.
 The River Tweed offers excellent salmon fishing and Kelso Golf Club and Roxburghe Championship Course are nearby too.

 Knockinaam Lodge feels very much like what it is: an award-winning Michelin-starred luxury boutique country house hotel.
 Step inside and you’ll find a welcoming house with a delightfully intimate and romantic atmosphere.

-If the period antique furnishing, wood panelling, tartan, armchairs and vintage bathrooms with sea views don’t quite cut it for you, there are blazing log fires and amazing dining experience to liven up a cold night.
+If the period antique furnishing, wood panelling, tartan, armchairs and vintage bathrooms with sea views don’t quite cut it for you, there are blazing log fires and an amazing dining experience to liven up a cold night.

-This former shooting lodge is set in 30 acres of stunning landscapes grounds stretching down to a private beach on a craggy stretch of coastline, just round the corner from Stranraer and Portpatrick in Dumfries & Galloway.
+This former shooting lodge is set in 30 acres of stunning landscape grounds stretching down to a private beach on a craggy stretch of coastline, just round the corner from Stranraer and Portpatrick in Dumfries & Galloway.

 For a truly secluded vacation consider Knockinaam’s self-catering option – the contemporary Shingle Lodge.